 If someone suppresses their own erotic level, it not only fosters the chronification of the patriarchal falsehood and, subsequently, Rape Culture, but also secondarily-motivated crushes on new people that the person in question probably would not have developed, or not as easily, had they pursued their sexual desires on the erotic level.

-In serial monogamy which stands upon the monogamous falsehood, a wish for a romantic involvement with a new person terminates the pre-existing romantic relationship.
+In serial monogamy which stands upon the monogamous fallacy, a wish for a romantic involvement with a new person terminates the pre-existing romantic relationship.
 Polyamory, however, means that multiple crushes or romantic relationships are possible at the same time.
-Therefore, the poly ideology stands upon the polyamorous falsehood: The pre-existing romantic relationship remains unchanged (for the moment) while the person who has fallen in love simply adds a romantic relationship with the new person.
+Therefore, the poly ideology stands upon the polyamorous fallacy: The pre-existing romantic relationship remains unchanged (for the moment) while the person who has fallen in love simply adds a romantic relationship with the new person.

-As long as they believe in (or don’t openly question) the polyamorous falsehood, the new relationship network of three people remains romantically open.
+As long as they believe in (or don’t openly question) the polyamorous fallacy, the new relationship network of three people remains romantically open.
 So if another one of the people in the existing polycule falls in love, they add this romantic involvement again, so that now, there are four connected people, either as couples or as metamours.
 And so on.

 In polycules, this leads to constant scheduling problems due to the number of people involved.
 My boyfriend Nemo has created a mathematical model which I have termed the poly time dilemma: